b9sk/docker-drupal-dev/README.md

 Development environment for Drupal 7 with Xdebug, Drush and Composer.
 The environment fits only if you use one website per a host.

-**For now it works ONLY IN LOCAL HOST MASHINE when docker host machine equals your localhost**

 ## How to

 ### Before you start